October 19, 2014, marked the 30th anniversary of a fatal plane crash in Northern Alberta, Canada, where a petty criminal

 I liked him.
 There was something ‘real’ and uncomplicated about the guy; no stick-handling [an ice hockey expression], no circling, no hidden agenda.
 The more I got to know Paul, he became less of a con and more of a decent human being.

-While all this was going on, I was working for CBC Radio News in Edmonton.
-Just a sidebar here, it was Harry Nuttall of CBC Television News who broke the story of the Notley crash, as it became known.
+While all this was happening, I worked for CBC Radio News in Edmonton.
+Just a sidebar here, Harry Nuttall of CBC Television News broke the story of the Notley crash, as it became known.

-Within hours of learning of the crash, my employer, the Canadian Broadcasting Corporation [CBC] rented a small plane and flew myself, a TV reporter and a cameraman to Slave Lake.
+Within hours of learning of the crash, my employer, the Canadian Broadcasting Corporation [CBC], rented a small plane and flew me, a TV reporter and a cameraman, to Slave Lake.

 AIRPORT BECOMES MEDIA CENTER

 It was the start of winter and darn cold.

 We reporters worked out of the small airport at Slave Lake.
-When I wasn’t fishing for information, I was on one of the pay phones inside the terminal, filing stories to CBC Radio in Edmonton and to CBC National News in Toronto.
+When I wasn’t fishing for information, I was on one of the pay phones inside the terminal, filing stories to CBC Radio in Edmonton and CBC National News in Toronto.

 Broadcaster Ted Barris hosted a special edition of CBC Radio’s Saturday Morning Show as we tried to keep on top of the breaking story.
-To get to the area, both print and electronic journalists were either packing their bags for flights or heading down the highway, the speed limit be damned.
+To get to the area, print and electronic journalists were either packing their bags for flights or heading down the highway, the speed limit be damned.

-The Edmonton Journal did an excellent job covering the crash with insightful, on-site reporting by veteran Tom Barrett.
+The Edmonton Journal covered the crash with insightful, on-site reporting by veteran Tom Barrett.
 The Journal had rented an aircraft and flew over the crash site, snapping birds-eye-view photos that would soon be featured in the newspaper.

 I was in the airport terminal and about to file another news update when two teenage girls rushed in through a side door, asking if their mother [Pat Blaskovits] had survived the crash.
 She hadn’t, but I couldn’t tell them that.
 We knew that only males had made it out alive.
 I advised the girls to check with the airport office, to my left, at the end of a hallway.
 They sprinted in that direction.

 Even though the door was closed, I could hear sobbing.